Asia City trip Culture Featured Gastronomy

 Want your spiritual revelations to be a bit more unsettling?
 Visit Dongyue Temple instead.
 It can be found in one of Beijing’s busiest business districts and is probably the strangest temple in the city.
 The courtyard galleries are full of kitschy monster statues that are supposed to show what will happen to your soul if you die a sinner.
 Among other things, there’s a department for implementing fifteen kinds of violent death and a department for wandering spirits.
 Be good and stay in school, kids.

-10. Museums in Beijing
+10. The best museums in Beijing

 *Whoopsie: I didn’t make any pictures in the museums, so here’s a lovely Chinese bride instead.